-Leland’s wife and children, social justice, history—especially the history of religious tolerance, politics, poetry, education, film, and art—are his major interests.
-Visit his website: lbuuu.org to see some of his writing, favorite videos, and personal history.
+His major interests are his wife and children, social justice, and history, especially the history of religious tolerance, politics, poetry, education, film, and art.
+Visit his website to see some of his writing, favorite videos, and personal history.